nordseth/Nibbler/README.md

 ## Status

-Nibbler is beta software.
-Its probably not feature complete or robust.
+Nibbler should not be considered stable, but it is used for building production images.
+Missing feature as mostly better error handling and messages.
+The test set is limited, especially around authentication methods used with different image registries.

 ## Why Nibbler

 Why use Nibbler instead of other tools?

-Nibbler was created because only simple changes to images are needed when building in a secure environment.
+Nibbler was created because no tool could do simple changes to images in a secure environemnt.

 Solutions based on Dockerfile (like [docker](https://docs.docker.com/engine/reference/commandline/build/), [Kaniko  ](https://github.com/GoogleContainerTools/kaniko) and partly [Builda](https://github.com/containers/buildah)) are built around the Dockerfile and running operations inside the container that is being built.
 When running on a build server this functionality is not needed, the artifacts are already created and only need to be copied into a new layer in the image.
 Nibbler is inspired by tools like [Jib](https://github.com/GoogleContainerTools/jib).
-But instead of being opinionated lets the user decide how to create the image.
+But its less opinionated and lets the user decide how to create the image.
 Bazel might be a alternative, but does a lot more than just creating images.

-The use case was building dotnet images, so its packaged as a dotnet tool.
-In the future it might be packaged as a stand alone executable.
+Nibbler was created for building dotnet images, as such it is publised as as a dotnet cli tool.
+But its also made available an executable.
+Nibbler is language agnostic, and can be used for creating images for other platforms, like node and go.

 ## Usage